 Energy consumption (electricity and natural gas) in manufacturing and industrial buildings is forecasted based on building footprint projections for non-residential building stock in unincorporated Los Angeles County.
 Building footprint projections are based on historical trends from the County Assessor Parcel Database (2006-2018).
-In June 2018, non-residential customers in unincorporated Los Angeles County were enrolled in CPA's Clean Power option.
+59 In June 2018, non-residential customers in unincorporated Los Angeles County were enrolled in CPA's Clean Power option.
 Under this program, over 95 percent of non-residential customers started receiving 50 percent eligible renewable electricity from CPA.
-For purposes of the BAU projections it is assumed that CPA customers in unincorporated areas continue to receive 50 percent eligible renewable electricity until 2045 and the remaining customers continue to receive electricity from SCE with the emissions factors and participation rates held constant.
+For purposes of the BAU projections it is assumed that CPA customers in unincorporated areas continue to receive 50 percent eligible renewable electricity from SCE with the emissions factors and participation rates held constant.
 GHG emissions in 2019 are calculated using 2018 natural gas and electricity emission factors with 2019 CPA participation rates.
 GHG emissions between 2020-2045 are calculated using 2020 electricity emission factors.